| Hours | 8:30 - 15:15 (Must enter at the time on your ticket) |

 The main message of Expo 2005 Aichi Japan was the need to listen to "Nature's Wisdom" and create a future in harmony with nature.
 By coincidence, the movie, My Neighbor Totoro, embodies that same spirit and, almost 20 years after its release, it is still an immensely popular movie in Japan.
 It seems the expo planners saw fit to include in the Expo's forest zone something of a monument to the influence the movie has had.

 To the delight of many, the film's director, Hayao Miyazaki, was given the opportunity to actually build the house that Satsuki and Mei set off for all their adventures in the movie as part of the Expo.
+It was built under the supervision of his son, Goro Miyazaki.
 The house remains a popular destination numerous years after the Expo.

 Visiting